Wilfredoo/chili-shifumi/README.md

 * The game will then see who the winner of that round is.
 * If the player wins the round then the players score is incremented.
 * If the computer wins then the computers score is incremented.
+* If it is a draw the scores will remain the same.
 * To reset the game you can simply refresh the page.

 # Key things to consider when building out the game